Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 Average price of window cleaning

-The average cost for window cleaning on a house with 22 standard double-hung windows is $310, ranging from as low as $190 to as high as $460.
+The average cost for window cleaning on a house with 22 standard double-hung windows is $310, ranging from $190 to $460.

 This rate breaks down to these averages: